bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ---
 ## Before you start

-All examples in this guide use the `[https://api.bitrise.io/v0.1/apps/APP-SLUG/builds](https://api.bitrise.io/v0.1/apps/APP-SLUG/builds "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds")` endpoint.
-This endpoint can only be authorized with a Personal Access Token!
+All examples in this guide use the `api.bitrise.io/v0.1/apps/APP-SLUG/builds` endpoint.
+This endpoint can only be authorized with a Personal Access Token.
+Let's see how to generate a new Personal Access Token!

-Before you'd start creating and uploading code signing files, you have to generate a new token and grab the slug of the app you want to add the code signing files to.
-To be able to access and use our API, you have to first generate a Personal Access Token to authorize yourself in the curl command.

 1. Go to your `Account Settings`.
 2. Click the `Security` tab on the left.